movalex/fusion/Scripts/Comp/DEV/ftrack/README.md

 _Usage_:

-Select the saver with rendered prores version, and run the script Set `REPLACE_LATEST_VERSION` variable to `True` to, you know, replace the latest ftrack version
+* Select the saver with rendered prores version, and run the script.
+* Set `REPLACE_LATEST_VERSION` variable to `True` to, you know, replace the latest ftrack version

 _TODO_:

-Create UI
+* Create UI

 _Dependencies_: